Subway Challenge: History

-On May 30, 1940, two days before the IRT, BMT, and IND were unified, Herman Rinke, an electric-railroad buff, became the first person to tour the entire system on a single 5-cent fare, doing it purely as a "sentimental gesture".
+On May 30, 1940, two days before the separate subway systems of the Interborough Rapid Transit Company, Brooklyn–Manhattan Transit Corporation, and Independent Subway System were unified, Herman Rinke, an electric-railroad buff, became the first person to tour the entire system on a single 5-cent fare, doing it purely as a "sentimental gesture".
 Rinke rode the system for some 25 hours.
 Since then, more than 70 others – supposedly recorded in an unofficial file in the MTA Public Relations Department – rode the entire system.
 Kevin Foster held the Guinness World Record for the full-system ride for over 17 years.
 He set the mark of 26 hours, 21 minutes on October 25, 1989.
 Searching for a diversion while training to become the first person to bicycle the entire length of The Great Wall in China, Foster opened up the Guinness Book of World Records to find another challenge.
 He decided that to celebrate the 85th anniversary of the New York subway system he would spend 85 consecutive hours on the subway, during which time he broke the record for stopping at every station.